buffer51/gopro-photobooth/README.md

 In order to remove the fisheye effect of the GoPro, the GoPro server uses calibration data.
 To produce it, follow the procedure described in `calibration/README.md`.

+## Physical Button

+The physical button setup is based on [Using a push button with Raspberry Pi GPIO](https://raspberrypihq.com/use-a-push-button-with-raspberry-pi-gpio/).